kdaisho/portfolio-v4/README.md

 If you update css variables in variables.less, open the consumer file of the variable and save the file otherwise the change won't apply.

+### HTTPS redirect is not working for mobile devices

+- User who goes to none SSL URL `http://...` should be redirected to `https://...`.
+This works fine for desktop, but not wih mobile (android and iOS).
+RCA is unknown at this point of writing (Jan 1, 2022)

 ### Sending message won't work in localhost

 - Make sure mail service is up and running.
 It requires `.env` file.